JSWallacsGroup193/SaaS-pre-ui/AI_Cost_Estimator_Prompt.md

 ## Context

+This AI cost estimator is being **added to the existing Field Tools module**, which currently contains 21 professional HVAC calculators across various categories.
+This new estimator will appear alongside tools like Airflow Calculator, BTU Calculator, Refrigerant Charge Calculator, etc.

+The estimator has **two modes** to serve different field scenarios:

+### **Quick Estimator** (5-Minute Version)
+- Minimal inputs (6-8 essential fields)
+- Job type, square footage, equipment tier, labor hours, zip code
+- Fast ballpark estimate for on-site quotes
+- Single recommended price point
+- Mobile-optimized for quick field use

+### **Comprehensive Estimator** (Full Version)
+- Complete 10-category input form
+- Detailed calculations with all cost breakdowns
+- Three-tier pricing (Good / Better / Best)
+- Profitability analysis and customer-facing summary
+- Used for formal proposals and complex projects

+Both versions use the same AI engine but with different prompt complexity and input requirements.

 The inputs are submitted from a form-based user interface used by HVAC professionals.
-You must parse all fields and return a detailed, itemized estimate along with tiered options (Good / Better / Best), profitability, and a customer-facing summary.
+You must parse all fields and return a detailed, itemized estimate along with tiered options (Good / Better / Best for comprehensive mode), profitability, and a customer-facing summary.

 ## Instructions

+### MODE DETECTION
+First, detect which mode is being used based on the `estimateMode` field:
+- `"quick"` = Quick Estimator (minimal inputs, single price)
+- `"comprehensive"` = Comprehensive Estimator (full form, three tiers)

 ### 1. READ AND PARSE

+**For Quick Mode** - Parse these essential fields:
+- Job type (installation, replacement, repair)
+- Square footage or tonnage
+- Equipment tier preference (budget, standard, premium)
+- Labor hours estimate
+- Zip code (for regional pricing)
+- Any special conditions (urgency, accessibility)

-All provided input fields across these 10 categories:
+**For Comprehensive Mode** - Parse all provided input fields across these 10 categories:
 - Project & System Info
 - Labor & Crew Inputs
 - Equipment & Materials